RTEMS/rtems-docs/README.txt

 HTML builds directly with Sphinx, PDF requires a full Latex (texlive) install, and building a Single HTML page requires the 'inliner' tool.
 The sphinxcontrib-bibtex extension is mandatory.
-PlantUML requres the Node.js package called 'nde-plantuml' which installs the 'puml' command and Ditaa needs the 'ditaa' command and package.
+PlantUML requres the Node.js package called 'node-plantuml' which installs the 'puml' command and Ditaa needs the 'ditaa' command and package.
 Ditaa images are built using the 'puml' command.